influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/spec.md

 ### Understanding cursors

 A cursor identifies data by shard in tuples (time, value) for a single series (measurement, tag-set and field).
-Data is stored as a log-structured merge-tree and a **cursor** handles deduplication across levels, tombstones for deleted data, and merging the cache (Write Ahead Log).
-A cursor can produce the `(time, value)` tuples sorted by time (ascending or descending).
+The **cursor** trasverses data stored as a log-structured merge-tree and handles deduplication across levels, tombstones for deleted data, and merging the cache (Write Ahead Log).
+A cursor can sort the `(time, value)` tuples by time in ascending or descending order.

 For example, a query that evaluates one field for 1,000 series over 3 shards constructs a minimum of 3,000 cursors (1,000 per shard).